HewlettPackard/jupyterhub-samlauthenticator/README.md

 # Comma-separated list of authorized roles.
 Allows all if not specified.
 c.SAMLAuthenticator.roles = 'group1,group2'

+# Comma-separated list of admin roles.
+Overrides any other admin configuration.
+# Admin privileges does not grant login.
+c.SAMLAuthenticator.admin_roles = 'admin-group1,admin-group2'

 # The IdP is sending the SAML Response in a field named 'R'
 c.SAMLAuthenticator.login_post_field = 'R'